-While this is a long distance tour – covering more than a whopping 1,000km – you'll keep to mostly flat roads and that makes it brilliant for soaking up the atmosphere that both these mesmerizing Southeast Asian countries offer.
+While this is a long distance tour – covering more than a whopping 1,000km – you'll keep to mostly flat roads and that makes it brilliant for soaking up the atmosphere that both these mesmerising Southeast Asian countries offer.

 Whether it’s the fascinating history on display at Vietnam’s Cu Chi Tunnels, the seemingly endless complex of temples at Cambodia’s Angkor Wat or even just the bursting nature from the numerous rice paddies and banana plantations, there is so much to take in.

 There is a challenging uphill ride on day three as you test your limits to reach Dalat.
 However, the views, cool mountain air and this French colonial era city make it worth the sweat.
 If it does prove too challenging the support vehicles can transfer you to the top.